mbulic88-crypto/cardrop-app/replit.md

 ## System Architecture
 ### UI/UX Decisions
 The platform utilizes a modern black and green color scheme (Primary: #1B4332, Secondary: #40916C, Accent: #52B788, Background: #212529, Surface: #343A40, Text: #F8F9FA) with the Inter typeface.
 It features a mobile-first responsive design, 16px base spacing, and a custom ParkIN logo.
-A Serbian/English language toggle is available on the landing page, with preference saved to localStorage.
+A Serbian/English language toggle is available on the landing page and add-spot page, with preference saved to localStorage.

 ### Technical Implementations
 *   **Frontend**: React with TypeScript, Tailwind CSS, Shadcn UI.